bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 - System tables provide granular visibility of all activity within Databricks.
 - System tables only provide DBU based billing insights, access to Azure Costs may require alternate reporting to be developed by the Azure administrator.
 - By default, only Databricks Account administrators have access to system tables such as billing.
 This is a highly privileged role and is not fit for sharing broadly.
 [Learn more](https://learn.microsoft.com/en-au/azure/databricks/admin/system-tables)
 - Workspace administrators need to be delegated access to system tables, and likely restricted to their domain / workspace via dynamic system catalog views with RLS applied based on workspace ID.
 (See Dynamic Billing Solution below.
-Available on request)
+Available on request) - see repo [Databricks System Tools](https://github.com/bensonchoyintuitas/databricks_system_tools/)

 <img src="../img/dynamic_billing.png"  alt="Dynamic Billing Solution">